 For example, when signing a contract online, a typed signature would represent exactly what it would on a printed contract—that the signer understands and agrees to the terms identified in the contract.

-What are the benefits of e-signatures?
+What are the benefits of legal electronic signatures?

-Using typed signatures when signing an important business document yields several benefits.
+Using typed signatures when signing an important business document yields several benefits:

 Electronic signatures also result in less money being spent on paper, document shipping, and materials, as well as other administrative costs.